amingh802001/nlp/README.md

 # nlp
 Topics of projects:
-       n_grams for word prediction /n
-       learning world embedding
-       sentiment analysis with lstm
+       n_grams for word prediction,   learning world embedding, sentiment analysis with lstm,
-       Using Bert for classification
+       Using Bert for classification,
        Using bert for text generation